ccrma/webchuck/README.md

 ### CDN

-You can also embed WebChucK as a JS module into your `index.html`.
+You can also embed WebChucK as a JavaScript module into your `index.html`.

 ```html
 <html>